hardmanko/ofxCX/docs/blocking.md

 which requires the allocation of about 300 MB of RAM.
 This code doesn't wait for anything to happen, it just takes a long time to execute.

-Blocking code is bad because it prevents some parts of CX from working in some situations.
+Blocking code is potentially harmful because it prevents some parts of CX from working in some situations.
 It is not a cardinal sin and there are times when using blocking code is acceptable.
 However, blocking code should not be used when trying to present stimuli or when responses are being made.
-There is of course an exception to the responses rule, which is when your blocking code is explicitly polling for user input, e.g.:
+The reason for this is that CX expects to be able to repeatedly check information related to stimulus presentation and input at very short intervals (at least every millisecond), but that cannot happen if a piece of code is blocking.
+There is of course an exception to the "no blocking while waiting for responses" rule, which is when your blocking code is doing nothing but waiting for a response and constantly polling for user input.
+For example, the following code waits until any response is made:

 \code{.cpp}
 while(!Input.pollEvents())